We'll also set a temporary cookie to hide this notice.

 When you submit a sale instruction, your shares will be sold on your behalf.
 You’ll be asked to submit your bank account details via oursainsburys.co.uk/shares when you submit your instruction.
 Once the shares have been sold your sale proceeds will be sent directly to that bank account.
 More details will be made available at the time of the maturity.

-Under normal circumstances, you won’t have to pay income tax when you buy shares at the discounted share price.
-If you sell your shares and your profit means your total capital gains exceed the annual allowance, you may need to pay Capital Gains Tax (CGT).
 The annual CGT allowance for the 2025/26 tax year is £3,000 (please visit www.gov.uk/tax-sell-shares for the most up to date CGT allowances as these may be subject to change).
 You should consult a qualified independent financial advisor if you would like advice on Capital Gains Tax, or tax more generally.

 If you’ve received an email notification informing you that you’re unable to deal in Sainsbury’s shares, you must wait until you receive an email lifting this restriction before you buy, sell or transfer shares.
 You’re also unable to join a new Sharesave or cancel an existing plan if you’re restricted from dealing.

-If you’d like to transfer your shares into your own brokerage account, you will need to select ‘All Shares’, ‘Keep All’ and then select ‘Send me a share certificate’ for my shares.
-You’ll then need to speak to your broker to arrange for the shares to be transferred to your account.
+If you’d like to transfer your shares into your own brokerage account, you will need to select to keep all of your shares.
+You can either choose to hold your shares electronically in the Corporate Sponsored Nominee (CSN) or request for a share certificate to be sent to you.
 A share certificate will be sent to you by post to your registered address.
 Please note that your share certificate will be posted at your own risk.

 If you decide to buy shares, there will usually be a very small amount of money left over (less than the discounted share price).
 This will be donated to Comic Relief on your behalf unless you select to have the money returned to you.
 If you do request to have the residue money returned to you, this will be paid to your bank account that you provided on oursainsburys.co.uk/shares and will be a separate payment to any sales proceeds if you requested to sell your shares.